-Almost a century after the empirical foundation of hydrological frequency curves known as "duration curves" (Hazen, 1914) and the theoretical foundation of probabilities of extreme values (von Bortkiewicz, 1922; von Mises, 1923), and half a century after the convergence of empirical and theoretical approaches (Gumbel, 1958) the estimation of hydrological extremes continues to be highly uncertain.
-This has been vividly expressed by Klemeš (2000), who argues that thus has not improved our ability to assess the safety of structures whose design characteristics are based on them.
+Almost a century after the empirical foundation of hydrological frequency curves known as "duration curves" (Hazen, 1914) and the theoretical foundation of probabilities of extreme values (von Bortkiewicz, 1922; von Mises, 1923), and half a century after the convergence of empirical and theoretical approaches (Gumbel, 1958), the estimation of hydrological extremes continues to be highly uncertain.
+This has been vividly expressed by Klemeš (2000), who argues that:

+"... the increased mathematization of hydrological frequency analysis over the past 50 years has not increased the validity of the estimates of frequencies of high extremes and thus has not improved our ability to assess the safety of structures whose design characteristics are based on them.
 The distribution models used now, though disguised in rigorous mathematical garb, are no more, and quite likely less, valid for estimating the probabilities of rare events than were the extensions 'by eye' of duration curves employed 50 years ago."